t1agob/dapr-cafe/README.md

 ![webpage-screenshot](/img/webapp-capture.png)

-The backend side of the application is a distributed system built in a microservices approach with pluggable components provided by DAPR which makes it easier to swap providers without code changes.
+The backend side of the application is a distributed system built in a microservices approach with pluggable components provided by Dapr which makes it easier to swap providers without code changes.

-This provides great developer experience as you can use some components locally but other providers when deploying to your production environment (e.g. Azure Kubernetes Services cluster in Microsoft Azure).
+This provides great developer experience as you can use some components locally but other providers when deploying to your production environment (e.g. [Azure Kubernetes Services](https://azure.microsoft.com/en-us/products/kubernetes-service) cluster in Microsoft Azure).

 ![local-vs-prod](/img/local-vs-prod.png)

 ## How your events flow

-When you submit and order from the frontend component (not using DAPR) a request is sent to the order management service that publishes a message to a pubsub topic with the order details.
+When you submit and order from the frontend component (not using Dapr) a request is sent to the order management service that publishes a message to a pubsub topic with the order details.

 This message is then processed by the order-processor service that is active listening to events sent to a topic.
-This service checks if the order information received is already being processed or not to ensure idempotency.
+This service checks if the order information received is already being processed or not to ensure [idempotency](https://martinfowler.com/articles/patterns-of-distributed-systems/idempotent-receiver.html).
 This is very important to ensure that we don't process the same order more than once when a potential retry occurs.

 Once the order is validated, the order information is persisted in the state store for employee processing.